We write a simple program that writes text to the debugger, if any is attached.

 The property window for an application's shortcut

-An application compiled as a Unicode program has an alternative entry point function called wWinMain
+An application compiled as a Unicode program has an alternative entry point function called wWinMain that takes a Unicode lpCmdLine parameter to receive a Unicode version of the command-line arguments.

 int __stdcall wWinMain(